cloudevents/spec/pubsub-protocol-binding.md

-# Pub/Sub Protocol Binding for CloudEvents - Version 1.0
+# Google Cloud Pub/Sub Protocol Binding for CloudEvents - Version 1.0

 ## Abstract

-The Pub/Sub Protocol Binding for CloudEvents defines how events are mapped to Pub/Sub 1.1 request and response messages.
+The Google Cloud Pub/Sub Protocol Binding for CloudEvents defines how events are mapped to Pub/Sub 1.1 request and response messages.

 ## Status of this document